dopp1e/pdf-signer/readme.md

 - the aforementioned separate device being automatically mounting to a specific location in the user's filesystem,
 - the user having installed certain python libraries on their device,
 - most likely using a UNIX-based system - sorry Windows enjoyers.

+# Usage

+Enter the directory of the project, and launch either the `signer.sh` or the `keygen.sh` script to launch the respective application - do not forget to update the location where the pendrive is mounted.